Crisis Recovery insurance means you can focus on getting better, without worrying about how you’re going to get by once you recover.

 Crisis Recovery Insurance (AKA Trauma Insurance or Recovery Insurance) provides a lump sum payment if one of the many insured trauma events listed in the policy, were to happen to you, such as being diagnosed with advanced cancer or having a major heart attack or stroke.

-- While you may physically recover, you may still be suffering financially for many years to come so it makes sense to cover yourself if a significant illness means you can’t work for some time.
+- While you may physically recover, you may still be suffering financially for many years to come so it makes sense to protect yourself from the increased financial costs if a significant illness means you can’t work for some time.

 - There is a 1 in 3 chance of needing to claim on a Crisis Recover policy during your lifetime.
 (This type of policy is the one you will more likely than not, need to claim upon).